karlpokus/hans/README.md

 apps:
   - name: the name of the app # required
     bin: path to binary and space separated args to run # required
     watch: path to a src dir or file to watch for changes.
-Will trigger a restart of bin # optional
+Src change will trigger a restart of bin # optional
+    watch_exclude: path relative to watch to exclude from watching # optional
-    build: absolute path to build command to run on src changes before restart # optional
+    build: path to build command to run on src changes before restart # optional
     env: array of key=value pairs for the app environment # optional
     cwd: local base path for relative app paths.
 Overrides the global one # optional
 opts: